-3.2 - Effect on Welsh speaking users

-Will the services be available at the same time?
+3.2 - Effect on Welsh speaking users • Will the services be available at the same time?
 Yes - will continue to comply with the Welsh Language Policy.

-3.3 Effect on Welsh speaking communities

-- Is the proposal likely to contribute towards safeguarding Welsh in communities? - Is it likely to contribute towards efforts to tackle the challenges of demographic change and migration - such as providing opportunities for young people to stay in their communities? - Is it likely to contribute towards the local economy in Welsh speaking areas? - Will it provide Welsh medium services such as child-minding services? - Does the proposal take steps to promote and facilitate the Welsh language? - Does the proposal contribute towards Welsh medium community activities? - Does it offer opportunities for young people to use Welsh outside school hours? - Does it offer a new service that will also be available in Welsh - for example leisure or sporting activities and provision? - Does it contribute or add value to other activities relating to language, such as the work of the local Welsh language initiative (Menter laith), the Urdd etc.
+2.2.
+Effect on Welch or set in a second bit 3.3 Effect on Welsh speaking communities • Is the proposal likely to contribute towards safeguarding Welsh in communities?
+Yes - if the proposal is implemented, Ysgol Uwchradd Caergybi will be a Welsh medium secondary school.
+When learners will leave the school, they will be fully bilingual.
+This in turn will contribute towards safeguarding Welsh in their • Is it likely to contribute towards efforts to tackle the challenges of demographic change and migration - such as providing opportunities for young people to stay in their communities?
+Is it likely to contribute towards the local economy in Welsh speaking areas? communities.
+The proposal is likely to have a neutral effect on efforts to tackle the challenges of demographic change and migration. • Will it provide Welsh medium services - such as child-minding services?
+The proposal is likely to have a neutral effect on the local economy in Welsh speaking areas.
+The proposal is unlikely to provide Welsh medium services outside the school. • Does the proposal take steps to promote and facilitate the Welsh language?
+Yes - see below: • Does the proposal contribute towards Welsh medium community activities?
+Yes - if the proposal is realised, there may be various Welsh- medium community activities at Ysgol Uwchradd Caergybi. • Does it offer opportunities for young people to use Welsh outside school hours?
+Yes - it will provide opportunities for learners to use Welsh during after school activities, as well as at the pre-school childcare and breakfast • Does it offer a new service that will also be available in Welsh - for example leisure or sporting activities and provision? clubs.
+Partly - There will not necessarily be new services available as a direct consequence of the proposal.
+However, the proposal could lead to increased learner numbers at Ysgol Uwchradd Caergybi, which may result in new after school • Does it contribute or add value to other activities relating to language, such as the work of the local Welsh language initiative (Menter laith), the Urdd etc. activities, due to increased demand.
+It will strengthen the work of activities relating to the Welsh in the catchment area.